Thank you so much to CharlieCats for having stuck with me and BETA'd this! ^^

 Arthur shakes his head, ignoring his apology.
 "I'm guessing you're also responsible for releasing the dragon...
 Kilgharrah was it?"

 "Do you realize all the lives you put in dangers?
 All the loss that families had to endure?
 Do you?
 I lost my memory because of you!"
-Arthur yells again, almost threatening Merlin by now.
+Arthur yells again.

-"Then you should have come to me... damn it Merlin!"
+"Then you should have come to me, Merlin... damn it!"
 Arthur groans, frustrated as he massages his temples.
 "All this... mess you've created is getting worse and worse... and the more you wait, the worse it'll get."
 Arthur sighs.

 There's a long moment of nothingness.

 "I'm sorry."
 Arthur suddenly adds.
 Merlin blinks, looking up.
 "I know you had to go through a great deal to protect me and Camelot... and you've never gotten any recognition."
 Merlin gulps as Arthur seems to hesitate on his words.
-"I'm not saying I forgive you completely... there's too much information at once right now.
-But I know you've had your share of losses..."
+"I'm not saying I forgive you... forgiving isn't what's in question.
+It's personal.
+But I'm a prince, and I also need to keep moving.
+There's too much information at once right now.
+I also know that a great man is forged through the experiences he deals with, and you've had your share of losses..."

 Merlin frowns, wondering what Arthur is referring to.